Mount Greenwood, Chicago: Economy

 The top 5 employing industry sectors of Mount Greenwood residents are public administration (21.8%), education (16.0%), health care (11.3%), retail trade (6.9%) and accommodation and food service (6.2%).
 A plurality of the workforce works in the surrounding suburbs with the remainder working in the central business district.
 A small number of Mount Greenwood residents work in Mount Greenwood.
 A significant portion of residents are City of Chicago employees.

 Over two thirds of these workers reside outside of Chicago and one fifth reside in Mount Greenwood and the surrounding neighborhoods.
 The area's main commercial corridor is along 111th Street.
 The corridor has seen an increase in the construction of new shopping centers since the creation of a TIF district in 2009.

 Transportation

 The nearest Metra stations to Mount Greenwood are on the Rock Island District line and include the 103rd Street and 107th Street stations in Beverly and the 111th Street and 115th Street stations in Morgan Park.
+Mount Greenwood has multiple CTA bus routes that serve the neighborhood, including the 103, 112, 52A, and 53A routes.
 Nearly 90% of commuters drive to work.